 L.I.
 Henley (Poetry, 2001)

-Henley is the 2017 Perugia Press Prize winner for her collection Starshine Road which has just been released.
-Henley's work has appeared in A River & Sound Review, River Styx, RHINO, Hayden's Ferry Review, and other places.
+Henley is the 2017 Perugia Press Prize winner for her collection Starshine Road, her second full-length collection.
+She is the author of four books, and her fifth collection, Whole Night Through, is forthcoming from What Books Press.
+She is the recipient of the Academy of American Poets University Award, The Duckabush Prize in Poetry, and two prizes from The Poet's Billow.
+Henley's work has appeared in Waxwing, The Sonora Review, Rust + Moth, DIAGRAM, A River & Sound Review, River Styx, RHINO, Hayden's Ferry Review, and other places.
 She is co-founder and editor of Aperçus Quarterly, an online literary and art journal.

 Jaclyn Moyer (Nonfiction, 2013)

 Moyer was recently selected to be a fellow at the Elizabeth Kostova Foundation's Sozopol Seminar in Bulgaria.
 She was a finalist for the 2016 PEN/Fusion Emerging Writers Prize for her piece "The Girl Outside My Window."
 Her work has appeared in The Normal School, december, Salon, Hippocampus, High Country News, and other journals.
 She is currently at work on her first book of nonfiction.

 Roxas-Chua is a poet and multi-disciplinary artist.
 He has two collections: Saying Your Name Three Times Underwater (Lithic Press, 2017) and Echolalia In Script - A Collection of Asemic Writing (Orison Books, 2018).
 His first collection, Fawn Language, was published by Tetbot Bach in 2014.
 He has received four Pushcart nominations and his poems and visual art folios have appeared in various journals including Narrative and december.

 What Alumni Are Saying